Faridabad: Ninety people living near Yamuna river evacuated to safe location | Law-Order

 - India

-Police and NDRF teams evacuated at least 90 people living near the Yamuna riverbank here following a flood threat in low-lying areas, officials said on Wednesday.
+Police and NDRF teams evacuated at least 90 people living near the Yamuna riverbank here due to a flood threat in low-lying areas, officials said on Wednesday.

 The rescued people are mostly labourers who, along with their families, lived in Amipur village and worked in farms there, they said.